martukas/dotfiles/README.md

   * Follow `Administrative Templates`>`Windows Components`>`OneDrive`
   * Edit and enable `Prevent the usage of OneDrive for file storage`.

-Run there commands in PowerShell with Admin privileges:
+Run these commands in PowerShell with Admin privileges:
 <!-- \TODO change to point to master before merging!!! -->
 ```powershell
 Set-ExecutionPolicy Unrestricted